 - e.
-Panama Canal Minimum Visibility Requirements - (1) Vessels transiting the Panama Canal must comply with the following navigation bridge minimum visibility requirements: - (a) For all conditions of draft and trim, the view of the water surface from conning positions 1, 2 and 3 in the navigation bridge shall not be obscured by more than two (2) ship lengths, or 500 meters forward of the bow, whichever is less, straight ahead to 10 degrees to either side from each of the conning positions.

-- (b) If the visibility from normal conning positions is obscured by cargo gear or other permanent obstructions forward of the beam, the total arc of obstructed visibility shall not exceed 10 degrees. - (c) The side hull plating at the vessel's waterline, fore and aft, shall be visible from bridge wing conning positions. - (d) Vessels shall be required to execute an Undertaking and Release if visibility from the bridge is considered by the Canal Authority to present a hazard. - (e) Vessels that do not comply with these visibility requirements due to cargo, cargo gear, structures, or any other reason, shall correct the deficiency in order to transit.
-If the deficiency cannot be corrected, the vessel shall inform the ACP at least 48 hours prior to arrival in order to take the necessary actions and minimize the possibility of transit delays.
+Panama Canal Minimum Visibility Requirements - (1) Vessels transiting the Panama Canal must comply with the following navigation bridge minimum visibility requirements: - (a) For all conditions of draft and trim, the view of the water surface from conning positions 1, 2 and 3 in the navigation bridge shall not be obscured by more than two (2) ship lengths, or 500 meters forward of the bow, whichever is less, straight ahead to 10 degrees to either side from each of the conning positions. - (b) If the visibility from normal conning positions is obscured by cargo gear or other permanent obstructions forward of the beam, the total arc of obstructed visibility shall not exceed 10 degrees. - (c) The side hull plating at the vessel's waterline, fore and aft, shall be visible from bridge wing conning positions. - (d) Vessels shall be required to execute an Undertaking and Release if visibility from the bridge is considered by the Canal Authority to present a hazard. - (e) Vessels that do not comply with these visibility requirements due to cargo, cargo gear, structures, or any other reason, shall correct the deficiency to transit.
+If the deficiency cannot be corrected, the vessel shall inform the ACP at least 48 hours prior to arrival to take the necessary actions and minimize the possibility of transit delays.
 This notification shall be made through the ACP's Maritime Service Portal or any other means acceptable by the ACP.
-If information regarding deficiencies is not received prior to arrival, the vessel will be considered in compliance; however, if deficiencies are detected upon arrival, the vessel may experience transiting or docking delays, and may also be subject to additional charges. - (f) Vessels failing to meet ACP visibility requirements, for which notification was not received as required in Paragraph (e) above, may be subject to delays and charges above the regular service charge. - (g) The ACP will determine the conditions under which non-compliant vessels may be allowed to transit or dock.
-Vessels that require additional resources due to their visibility condition, will be assessed the corresponding charges. - (2) Notwithstanding the visibility requirements established herein, full container vessels of 700 feet or over in length overall and 100 feet or over in beam transiting in laden condition with a blind distance that exceeds 1 ship length will be assessed fees based on vessel dimensions, in accordance with official ACP tariff items #1065.0001 or #1065.0002.
+If information regarding deficiencies is not received prior to arrival, the vessel will be considered in compliance; however, if deficiencies are detected upon arrival, the vessel may experience transiting or docking delays, and may also be subject to additional charges. - (f) Vessels failing to meet ACP visibility requirements, for which notification was not received as required in Paragraph (e) above, may be subject to delays and charges above the regular service charge. - (g) The ACP will determine the conditions under which non-compliant vessels may be allowed to transit or to dock.
+Vessels that require additional resources due to their visibility's condition, will be assessed to the corresponding charges. - (2) All vessels that arrive for transit and not in compliance with the Panama Canal visibility requirements as outlined above are subject to the conditions and service charges.
+Any denial of transit or transit delays experienced due to non-compliance of the above or any other non-compliance will not be considered as an acceptable justification for claims from vessels for delays in navigation, in accordance with Article 6 of the "Maritime Regulations for the Operations of the Panama Canal."